-All the colors of fall right in your own backyard!
-It will be quite a show, with nearly 50 different cultivars of Japanese maple in the Arboretum.
-Fall is not only colorful leaves at the JCRA, but also stately grasses, colorful berries, and fall flowers.
+All the colors of fall right here in your own backyard at the JC Raulston Arboretum.
+The Japanese maples are gorgeous, and are growing such that one can be seen from any point in the Arboretum.
+Remember, fall is not only colorful leaves at the JCRA, but also stately grasses, colorful fruits, fall flowers, and more.

 Acer palmatum [Dissectum Atropurpureum Group] – red lace-leaf Japanese maple

 Acer palmatum 'Oshio beni' – scarlet Japanese maple

 Acer palmatum 'Oregon Sunset' – red lace-leaf Japanese maple